chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 value of the induction variable and one with inserting the value of the induction variable in the last iteration for the index check `i*scale + offset <u array_length`.
 The old range check inside the loop is killed.

-### Hoisted Predicate Fails at Runtime
+### What Happens if a Hoisted Predicate Fails at Runtime

-If a Hoisted Predicate fail at runtime, we simply jump back to the interpreter and continue execution right before the loop.
-Since Hoisted Predicates are evaluated once before the start of the loop, we have not executed any iteration, yet.
+If a Hoisted Predicate fails at runtime, we trap and simply jump back to the interpreter and continue execution right before the loop.
+Since Hoisted Predicates are evaluated once before the start of the loop, we have not executed any iteration of the loop, yet.
 It is therefore safe to resume execution in this way.

-Now that we've recapped on how Loop Predication works, we can have a closer look at some problems with Hoisted Predicates.
+Now that we've recapped on how Loop Predication works, we can have a closer look at why this simple idea of creating Hoisted Predicates introduces a new fundamental problem for the C2 IR.

 # A Fundamental Issue with Hoisted Predicates

-Regardless on how we further optimize a loop (peeling, unrolling, unswitching etc.), if a Hoisted Predicate created for the loop fails, we will always trap before executing any iteration and resume in the interpreter just before the start of the loop.
-However, when splitting a loop into sub-loops, we could face problems with Hoisted Predicates for range checks due to the mixture of control and data in the C2 IR.
+Regardless on how we further optimize a loop (peeling, unrolling, unswitching etc.), if a Hoisted Predicate for a loop fails, we will always trap before executing any iteration and resume in the interpreter just before the start of the loop.
+However, when splitting such a loop into sub-loops, we could run into a fundamental problem for Hoisted Predicates created for range checks due to the mixture of control and data in the C2 IR.

-Let's work through an example to illustrate these problems.
+Let's work through an example to illustrate why.

 ## Initial Setup With a Hoisted Predicate for a Range Check
-Let's have a look at the following example, assuming that `limit` is a field from which C2 does not know anything about:
+Let's have a look at the following example, assuming that `limit` is a field from which C2 does not know anything about (i.e. its type is just `#int`):
 ```java
 for (int i = 1; i > limit; i -= 2) {
     a[i] = 34;